boyserk84/nateserk_tinycup/README.md

 Getting Started
 ===

-* Directory
+Where things are
-** hooks/ - Actions to be triggered in various parts of TinyCup Wordpress theme (i.e. loading specific headers, showing related posts).
+* hooks/ - Actions to be triggered in various parts of TinyCup Wordpress theme (i.e. loading specific headers, showing related posts).
-** inc/options - Customizable UI options for end-users to add and update their contents without touching codes.
+* inc/options - Customizable options UI for end-users to add and update their contents without touching codes.
-** init.php - Initialization of the theme
+* init.php - Initialization of the theme
-** customizer.php - Register options for end-user's customizable UI.
+* customizer.php - Register options for end-user's customizable UI.
-** template-parts/ - PHP/HTML reusable templates for single.php, header.php, footer.php, and page.php.
+* template-parts/ - PHP/HTML reusable templates for single.php, header.php, footer.php, and page.php.

+Developing Custom Options
+===
+1.)
+Add options UI

+2.)
+Add Hooks functionality

+3.)
+Register your options

+4.)
+Integrate and trigger your hook